 - Describe the organizational structure, capabilities, and competencies of the applicant nonprofit organization/agency and other key partners.
-This should include a historical perspective on how the organization is positioned to provide transitional services throughout the entire reentry process from pre-release (if applicable) to post-release community support. - Describe the management structure and staffing of the project, identifying the agency responsible for the project and the grant coordinator.
+This should include a historical perspective on how the organization is positioned to provide transitional services throughout the entire reentry process from pre-release (if applicable) to post-release community support. - Describe the management structure and staffing of the project, identifying the agency responsible for the program and the grant coordinator.
 BJA strongly encourages applicants to hire a full-time coordinator with a documented history of working with formerly incarcerated individuals.
-Organizations should consider including in the management of the project individuals with lived criminal justice system involvement experience.
-The management and organizational structure described should match the staff needs necessary to accomplish the tasks outlined in the project implementation plan. - Discuss the history of collaboration with correctional agency partners.
-The extent to which the applicant is able to demonstrate a collaborative partnership with institutional and/or community corrections agencies, access to participants within facilities prior to release, and the ability and willingness of law enforcement, institutional and/or community corrections agencies to share data for performance measurement purposes will be key factors in assessing the strength of applications.
+Organizations should consider including in the management of the program individuals with lived criminal justice system involvement experience.
+The management and organizational structure described should match the staff needs necessary to accomplish the tasks outlined in the program implementation plan.

+Discuss the history of collaboration with correctional agency partners.
+The extent to which the applicant is able to demonstrate a collaborative partnership with institutional and/or community corrections agencies, access to participants within facilities prior to release, and partnership with institutional and/or community corrections agencies to share data for performance measurement purposes will be key factors in assessing the strength of the application.